CERTCC/CERT-Guide-to-CVD/docs/index.md

     vulnerabilities and their mitigations to various stakeholders including the public.
 The CERT Coordination Center has been coordinating the disclosure of software vulnerabilities since its inception in 1988.
-This document is intended to serve as a guide to those who want to initiate, develop, or improve their own CVD capability.
+This documentation is intended to serve as a guide to those who want to initiate, develop, or improve their own CVD capability.
 In it, the reader will find an overview of key principles underlying the CVD process, a survey of CVD stakeholders and their roles, and a description of CVD process